Sheifc/Google-IT-Automation-with-Python-Professional-Certificate/README.md

 5. Configuration Management and the Cloud
 6. Automating Real-World tasks with Python

 My solutions to the proposed exercises will be added soon.
+All exercises included are graded 100% correct.

 ### Operations, Methods, and Functions
 #### String Methods, Operations, and Functions